Mikhail Artemyevich Muravyov

-He was born in a village of Burdukovo, near Vetluga Kostroma Governorate to a peasant family.
+He was born in Burdukovo, a village near Vetluga in the Kostroma Governorate, to a peasant family.
 In 1898 he entered the army, serving in the Russo-Japanese War and World War I, in which he was a lieutenant colonel on the Southwestern Front.

 After the February Revolution he organized volunteer units to continue the war, but he became disaffected with the Provisional Government and joined the Left Socialist-Revolutionaries.
 During the October Revolution he defended Petrograd against the forces of Alexander Kerensky.

 In January 1918 he led Red Guard units against the Central Rada of Ukraine and after the Battle of Kruty his forces took Kyiv, where they carried out mass terror against the officers of the imperial army and pro-Ukrainian elements.
 Then his forces fought for the Odessa Soviet Republic against the Romanians and Austro-Hungarians, and in spring 1918 against the Don Cossack forces of General Kaledin.

 However, after he had been named commander of the Eastern Front, fighting the Czechoslovak Legion, he heard of the Left SR uprising against the Bolsheviks in early July and rebelled, sailing down the Volga with a thousand men, hoping to take Simbirsk (Muravyov revolt).
 He was captured by the Bolsheviks, resisted arrest, and was shot while trying to draw a gun.

 Biography

 Early years

 Mikhail Muravyov was born into a peasant family.
 He studied at the Kostroma seminary.
-In 1898 he enlisted as a volunteer in the army, in 1901 he graduated from the two-year Kazan infantry cadet school, after which he was distributed to the city of Roslavl of the Smolensk province.
-In the same year he distinguished himself in training exercises by capturing Aleksey Kuropatkin, the mock enemy commander.
+In 1898 he enlisted as a volunteer in the army.
+In 1901 he graduated from the two-year Kazan infantry cadet school, and after which he was sent to the city of Roslavl in the province of Smolensk.
+In that same year he distinguished himself in training exercises by capturing Aleksey Kuropatkin, the mock enemy commander.